Master of Arts in Political Science

 Seminar in European History

-Choose 3 SCH from any of the classes listed plus
+Choose three SCH from any of the classes listed above plus3

 Oral History Methodology